Health and Social Care Information Centre (HSCIC)

 - There is a strong public interest justification

 For example, the HSCIC could not release medical details to a personal injury lawyer unless a court order was first obtained.
-When requesting medical details in connection with a personal injury case, the solicitor would contact the claimant's GP.
+When requesting medical details in connection with a personal injury case, the solicitor would first contact your GP.

-The Information Commissioner's Office has the power to impose heavy fines if the HSCIC is found to be in breach of data protection legislation.
+The Information Commissioner's Office (ICO) can impose heavy fines if the HSCIC is found to be in breach of data protection legislation.